Farama-Foundation/Gymnasium/docs/environments/atari/hangman.md

 ## Actions

-Hangman has the action space `Discrete(18)` with the table below lists the meaning of each action's meanings.
+Hangman has the action space `Discrete(18)` with the table below listing the meaning of each action's meanings.
 As Hangman uses the full set of actions then specifying `full_action_space=True` will not modify the action space of the environment if passed to `gymnasium.make`.

 | Value   | Meaning         |